 I once found out at the end of the year that a SAAS tool I wasn’t even using – that I hadn’t even signed up for their paid account – had been charging me for the entire year.
 And it was a substantial amount of money.

 If I had caught that earlier, would’ve saved me a bunch of money.
 Finding stuff like that is something that tracking monthly is going to help you with.

 And in a similar vein it also just gives you a better handle on how your business is actually doing.

-One of the things that happens as a freelancer is there’s these peaks and valleys, and sometimes it can feel like you’re doing really well when maybe, you know, it’s just that a certain payment came in, from something you completed a month or two ago .
+One of the things that happen as a freelancer is there are these peaks and valleys, and sometimes it can feel like you’re doing really well when maybe, you know, it’s just that a certain payment came in, from something you completed a month or two ago.
 Or you might have moments where you feel like you’re not making a whole lot of money but you actually are.

 Just like basically tracking each month and having that profit and loss those numbers visible.
 So you can look in and say: Hey, here’s exactly what my revenue and profit has been over the last three months, over the last six months.
 It’s just very helpful to gauge how your business is doing…